-Please join us this season, whether online or (hopefully soon) in person, as we continue to bring you the same inspiring choral art that you have come to expect.
+We are filled with cautious hope as we anticipate the return of in-person concerts.
+Please join us this season as we continue to bring you the same inspiring choral art that you have come to expect.

 “The Heart Cries Out” will put music and poetry to the cries of pain, loneliness, need and gratefulness we have experienced during a worldwide pandemic.

 Te Deum’s Christmas concert will celebrate the blessing, joys, and happiness of the Christmas season, highlighting music for choir and harp.

 Drawing on the repertories of chant, Josquin, and Palestrina, the listener will be transported to 16th century Italy, hearing music of the Sistine Chapel.

 July 18, 2021 and March 13, 2022

 Join us for a meaningful Vespers service featuring Te Deum Tenors and Basses offering a 45-minute prayer service fully chanted in Latin.
 This performance is a free offering to the public

 In collaboration with Father Justin Mathews, Te Deum will present sections of the Orthodox All-Night Vigil service and the Liturgy of St. John Chrysostom, integrating works of the most famous Orthodox composers.

 Te Deum Presents: Vespers Sunday, July 18th at 5:00 pm St. Mary’s Episcopal Church (map) This service is a free offering to the public.
 Join Te Deum Tenors and Basses for a 45-minute prayer service fully chanted in Latin.
 This will be Te Deum’s first in-person performance since March 2020 as we open the 14th season… Read more »